motioneye-project/motioneyeos/board/qemu/arm-versatile/readme.txt

 Or for the noMMU emulation:

-  qemu-system-arm -M versatilepb -kernel output/images/zImage -append "console=ttyAMA0,115200" -serial stdio -net user -net nic,model=smc91c111
+  qemu-system-arm -M versatilepb -kernel output/images/zImage -dtb output/images/versatile-pb.dtb -append "console=ttyAMA0,115200" -serial stdio -net user -net nic,model=smc91c111

 The login prompt will appear in the terminal that started Qemu.
 The graphical window is the framebuffer.

-Tested with QEMU 2.9.0
+Tested with QEMU 2.12.0